praveenande84/Target-Interview/03 Theory/01 Client/04 Javascript/Javascript.md

     var a = 10;
     console.log(a);
 }
 ```
 ##### Closure

-**Closure** is a combination of a __function__ and its __lexical scope__ bundle together forms a Closure.
+A **Closure** is a combination of a __function__ and its __lexical scope__ bundle together forms a Closure.

-A closure gives the outer function's scope access to an inner function that means it can be used the varaibles and functions of its parent environment..
+A closure gives the outer function's scope access to an inner function that means it can be used the varaibles and functions of its parent environment.

 `Closure => local Memory + Lexical Environment of Parent`

 ##### Lexical Environment
 Its Parent Memory
 ##### Uses of Closures
 * Timer Functions
 * Events
 * ...etc

 ##### Disadvantages of Closures
   * Over consumption of memory